renovatebot/renovate/readme.md

 - Extremely customisable behaviour via configuration files or within your `package.json`
 - Use eslint-like shared config presets for ease of use and simplifying configuration
 - Update lock files natively in the same commit, including immediately resolving conflicts whenever PRs are merged
 - Supports GitHub, GitLab (APIv4) and VSTS.
-BitBucket is a WIP.
+Bitbucket is a WIP.
 - Open source (installable via npm/yarn) so can be self-hosted or used for free via GitHub App

 ## Who Uses Renovate?